-Your child's baptism will normally take place on the second or fourth Sunday of the month.
-The service begins at 12 noon and usually takes about 30 minutes.
+Your child's baptism will normally take place on a Sunday.
+The service begins at 12 noon and usually takes about 20-25 minutes.

 The priest will make sure you know where to sit and when you need to move.
 For the baptism itself, parents and godparents will be asked by the priest to gather around the font.
 (The font is a large basin on a pedestal, at the entrance of the Church).

 A number of important symbols will be used during the service itself